VibeCoder01/SystemInsightsAnalyser/README.md

 After the analysis is complete, you will see a detailed breakdown:

-- **Analysis Summary**: A high-level card showing the total count of "Truly Disappeared Machines".
+- **Analysis Summary**: A high-level card showing the count of "Truly Disappeared Machines".
 If you are filtering the results below, this card will also show a count of disappeared machines *within your filtered view*.
-- **Per-File Statistics**: A table showing a breakdown for each source file.
+- **Per-File Statistics**: A table showing a breakdown for each source file. **This table updates dynamically as you filter the Consolidated View**, showing statistics for just the machines in your filtered result set.
 It includes:
   - **Total Entries**: The raw number of rows in the original file.
   - **Unique Machines**: The number of distinct computer names found in that file.
   - **Present / Stale / No Date**: Counts of machines from this file based on their status in the consolidated view (up-to-date, older than the threshold, or present without a date).
   - **Missing**: The number of machines that exist in *other* files but are not present in this one.
+  - **Total In View**: The number of machines currently visible in the filtered Consolidated View.
 - **Consolidated Machine View**: This is the primary result.
 It shows a master list of every unique machine across all files.
   - **Filter**: Use the filter bar to search for machines.
 You can use simple wildcards (`*` for multiple characters, `?` for a single character) or switch to Regex mode for advanced filtering.
+As you filter, the Analysis Summary and Per-File Statistics will update in real-time.
   - **Export**: You can export the current (filtered) view to CSV using the button at the top of the card.
 The export includes a dedicated column indicating whether each machine is considered "disappeared".
   - **Machine Name**: The name of the computer.
 A row with a light orange background indicates the machine is "truly disappeared."
   - **Last Seen (Any)**: The absolute latest timestamp this machine was seen in *any* of the files, displayed in `dd MMM yyyy` format.